zuhririzqi/SnM-SaaS-Company/readme.md

 ## **Business Context and Task**

 Analyzing sales performance is crucial for businesse regardless of their scale.
 By understanding revenue-driving metrics, companies can make measurable decisions, from pricing, product development, marketing stategies etc. A company growth rate measures specific variables associated with growth over a specific period and is expressed as a percentage.
 The variables are industry-specific, meaning they differ from one company to another.
 Company growth rate formula can be applied to any metrics such as revenue, profit, user aqcuisition, and compound annual growth rates (CAGR).
-Different industries have different growth rates and benchmarks, the average of CAGR in revenue for Software (Sytem & Aplication) sector is 15,9% and for profit is 16,04% [link](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histgr.html).
+Different industries have different growth rates and benchmarks, the average of CAGR in revenue for Software (System & Application) sector is 15,9% and for profit is 16,04% [link](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/histgr.html).

 Another important metric for sales performance analysis is profit margins.
 Profit margins serves as essential indicator of a company's financial health and viability, it expressed as a percentage, represents the portion of a company’s sales revenue that it gets to keep as a profit, after subtracting all of its costs.
-Benchmark of profit margin for Software (Sytem & Aplication) sector is 19,14% [link](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/margin.html).
+Benchmark of profit margin for Software (System & Application) sector is 19,14% [link](https://pages.stern.nyu.edu/~adamodar/New_Home_Page/datafile/margin.html).

 The marketing manager ask data analyst team to provide analysis about company's growth and data supporting to enhance business growth.